francisco-perez-sorrosal/synx/README.md

 AUTH_PORT=443
 ```

-Configure Styx in Wasmer with:
+Configure Styx in Wasmer with (see the `.auth.env` file for double-check this values):
 ```sh
 TRANSPORT=streamable-http
 PORT=10000